klamping/deck.narrator.js/article.md

     function changeSlides (e, from, to) {
       // check to make sure audio element has been found if(audio) {
-        // stop any audio that's playing from the previous slide audio.pause();

         // move the playback to our slides start audio.currentTime = segments[to][0];